Anku5hk/Programmers_guide_to_Python/book.md

 n = None
 print(type(None)) # <class 'NoneType'>

-## To check whether an object is not None simply use 'if <object_name>'
+## To check whether an object is not 'None' simply use 'if <object_name>'
-if n: # same as "if n != None:" print('will not enter this condition')
+if n: # same as "if n != None:"
+    print('will not enter this condition')

 ## Use 'not' to negate that condition
-if not n: # same as "if n == None:" print('will enter this condition, as n is None')
+if not n: # same as "if n == None:"
+    print('will enter this condition, as n is None')
 ```
 ### <strong>2.7 Some related built-in functions</strong>
  Let's check some functions which we'll be using later on such as [type()](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#1-typeobject--str), [isinstance()](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#2-isinstanceobject-class--bool), [id()](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#3-idobject--int), [dir()](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#4-dirobject--list).